muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 superset grammars, such as ones defining a more full featured programming language, a co-developed example being **Muldis Data Language**.

-MUON groups all generic-context symbolic barewords into a single namespace defined by a leading `\` which frees up all other possible symbol sequences to be defined by the superset; as it isn't typical for any languages to use a `\` for their symbolic operator names, the languages can be natural.
+MUON doesn't use any generic-context symbolic barewords, but if it did then it would group them into a single namespace defined by a leading `\` which frees up all other possible symbol sequences to be defined by the superset; as it isn't typical for any languages to use a `\` for their symbolic operator names, the languages can be natural.

-While MUON also has some free `.+-*/^`, those only appear adjacent to numeric barewords and are considered part of those numeric literals, and so shouldn't interfere with a superset using those for regular operators.
+While MUON also has some free `.+-*/^@|>`, those only appear adjacent to numeric barewords and are considered part of those numeric literals, and so shouldn't interfere with a superset using those for regular operators.